 Stokesay Castle has been a staple of formal dining and event space in Berks for a long time.
 But how does an old English castle end up nestled in the woods of Mount Penn, of all places?

 In October 1931 George Baer Hiester purchased two of the three pieces of land that Stokesay Castle would be built on.
 Having freshly graduated from Yale University the spring before, he came home to Reading to start his career.
 He was engaged to Anne Hall Nicolls, daughter of Frederick Nicolls and Minnie Taylor, a prominent wealthy family in Berks County.
 They would be wedded a little over a month later on November 27th, 1931.
-But to get a better idea of who these two young lovebirds were, lets go back even further.
+To get a better idea of who these two young lovebirds were, lets go back even further.

 They were both born in 1909 in Reading, Anne on February 25th and George less than two weeks later on March 7th.

-George was born to Isaac Hiester and Mary Kimmel Baer, the culmination of two very prominent and well known families in Berks.
+George was born to Isaac Hiester and Mary Kimmel Baer, the culmination of two very prominent and well-known families in Berks.
 After the death of his maternal grandmother in 1916, the Baer estate known as “The Hawthorne” at 1501 Mineral Spring Road (now known as the Hawthorne Home) was inherited by the five Baer Daughters.
 His mother bought out her sisters for the family home and moved Issac and their three children into the stone mansion.

 George and Anne were only seven years old when their families became neighbors.
 George would also lose his father at a young age, in 1921 when he was only 12 years old.
 Coincidentally Anne also lost her older brother that year to Tuberculosis.

 George returned and began his secondary studies at the prestigious Hill School in Pottstown.
 He would graduate in 1927 and continued his studies at Yale.
-It was at some point during college that him and Anne were engaged.
+It was at some point during college that he and Anne were engaged.
 There were various lavish events in the weeks leading up to their nuptials.
 Their ceremony took place on November 27th, 1931 at Christ Episcopal Church at 5th & Court Streets in Reading.

 George enlisted the help of his cousin, architect Frederick A. Muhlenberg II, to design him a replica castle to the one he had seen nearly a decade earlier in England as a boy.
 Stokesay would be completed in 1932.
 George and Anne welcomed their first and only child together, a daughter they named Robin, in 1933.

 Newspaper clippings from the June 27th, 1936 Reading Times, just four months before the divorce, show both George and Anne in a friend’s wedding party with a man named Ferdinand K. Goetz.
-Ferdinand was of another prominent local family, and lived with his uncle and aunt George and Emma Horst of the well-known Nolde and Horst Hosiery Mills.
+Ferdinand was of another prominent local family, and lived with his uncle and aunt George and Emma Horst, co-owner of the well-known Nolde and Horst Hosiery Mills.

 Tragically, in 1949 Anne ended her own life.
 She shot herself in her Philmay Terrace home at 1:45 in the morning on Feb 7th, just a few weeks shy of her 40th birthday.